vivaria/edisonrul.ing/docs/source/cards/f/firestorm-prominence.md

 ### Card Rulings

-●This card’s effect will destroy “Elemental Mistress Doriado”.
+*   This card’s effect will destroy “Elemental Mistress Doriado”.